 A damaged cable can cause power problems, inadequate power supply, and even a fire.
-Avoid bending cable or pulling, as it can lead to a short circuit of cable and then damaging the laptop.
+Avoid bending cable or pulling, as it can lead to a short circuit of cable and then damage the laptop.
 Do replace the cable, if it gets torn or has scratches.

 Don’t Waste Time on Unnecessary Maintenance

 In the days of Windows XP dominance, regular cleaning and maintenance of your computer made sense.
 Today, it is unlikely that deleting unused and temporary files will actually speed up your computer.
-So, do only if you really require and maybe once in a month or two.
+So, do only if you really require it and maybe once a month or two.

 In addition, a large number of applications that can be found on the Internet for cleaning and maintenance assistance are in fact useless and potentially harmful (e.g., Windows registry cleaners).
 You can find almost everything they offer in Windows 10 settings.
-So, in case you want to delete all unnecessary files for whatever reason (you don’t want anyone to find out you browsed porn, gambled online at best-rated casinos with no deposit bonuses by the link…) study these settings well.
+So, in case you want to delete all unnecessary files for whatever reason (you don’t want anyone to find out you browsed porn, or gambled online at best-rated casinos with no deposit bonuses by the link…) study these settings well.

 Protection Is Key